selectric401/ytd/README.md

 ## Acknowledgments

 I cribbed most of the file handler from [this StackExchange comment](https://tex.stackexchange.com/questions/256685/items-from-file-in-itemize-environment), instead of trying to make a ludicrous bash script.

+### Errata

+Most of my work on this repository is done on [my personal Git server](https://git.vaxinthebasement.com/selectric/ytd).
+It may take some time for updates to be pushed from there to GitHub or other locations.